World’s First Transcatheter Mitral Valve Approved in Europe

 Minimally invasive procedures reduce hospitalization and pain for the patient compared to the traditional open-heart surgery.
 In addition, minimally invasive procedures allow for the market to reach a population of previously inoperable patients due to health issues or age.

-According to iData’s Cardiac Surgery Market Analysis, a major driver of growth in the U.S. cardiac surgery and heart valve devices market is the ageing population.
+According to iData’s Cardiac Surgery Market Analysis, a major driver of growth in the U.S. cardiac surgery and heart valve devices market is the aging population.
 As the population ages, the rate of heart failure will increase.
 In addition, the elderly are often not suitable for open-heart surgery driving the growth of minimally invasive procedures, such as the Abbott Tendyne TMVR system.
 IData predicts the cardiac surgery and heart valve device market will increase at a CAGR of about 10% to reach a market value of $10 billion by 2024.

 For Further Information